ARKTIK-Ministries/ARKTIK-Global-Ecosystem/README.md

 # **Welcome to the ARKTIK Global Ecosystem Public Repository**

 The ARKTIK Global Ecosystem is where innovation meets tradition, and technology serves humanity’s highest ideals.
-Designed for developers, educators, and mission-driven individuals, this public repository provides a collaborative hub for dynamic information, resources, and engagement opportunities.
+Designed for developers, educators, conservative families, and mission-driven individuals, this public repository provides a collaborative hub for dynamic information, resources, and engagement opportunities.

 ---